4 High School Graduation Speech Samples That Inspire

 Grab Their Attention

-A good speech grabs the audience's attention and never lets that attention go.
-Start off with an attention grabbing question, or make a strong statement that provokes curiosity about where the speech is going.
-Don't be afraid to use humor in your speech.
+A good speech grabs the audience's attention and never lets it go.
+Start off with an attention-grabbing question or a humorous first line, or make a strong statement that provokes curiosity about where the speech is going.
+Feel free to add appropriate humor liberally.
 Having a theme for the speech is also helpful.

 Tell Stories